Jo Jo Dancer, Your Life Is Calling: Background

 Pryor plays Jo Jo Dancer, a popular stand-up comedian, who has severely burned himself while freebasing cocaine.
 The film came out six years after Pryor had set himself on fire while freebasing.

-Synopsis
+Plot

 As Dancer lies hospitalized in a coma, his spiritual alter ego revisits his life, from growing up in a brothel as a child and struggling to beat the long odds to become a top-rated comedian.
 However, his success leads to extensive drug use and womanizing that takes its toll on his life.
 It affects every relationship, including his marriages.
 Jo Jo's spirit watches and attempts to convince his past self to end the cycle of self-destruction.

 Cast

 Production

 The earlier parts of the film were shot in Pryor's hometown of Peoria, Illinois.

+In 1986, the New York Amsterdam News asked Pryor, "'Why a Jo Jo Dancer?'
+Was it a form of exorcism, did he want to do it for drama's sake or did he hope to cop some awards?"
+Pryor replied, "I think I did it for two of those reasons.
+It was like an exorcism for me and a drama.
+I wanted to make a film as entertaining as it could be, while telling a story which parallels my life.
+It was a film I had to do.
+There was nothing else I could do.
+I had to do this to go on with my life and do, hopefully, what I would consider to be some of the best work in my life from now on."

 Reception

-Jo Jo Dancer, Your Life is Calling received mixed reviews from critics.
-It currently has a 54% "Rotten" rating on the movie review aggregator site Rotten Tomatoes based on 13 reviews.
+Jo Jo Dancer, Your Life Is Calling received mixed reviews from critics.
+It currently has a 58% "Rotten" rating on the movie review aggregator site Rotten Tomatoes based on 19 reviews.